flydelabs/flyde/CONTRIBUTING.md

 3. Run `pnpm install` again - this will make ensure the binary dependencies are properly linked
 4. Run `pnpm start` - this will open VSCode with the main workspace, and also open the extension's development instance.

+**Windows users** - please check [this issue](https://github.com/flydelabs/flyde/issues/123) for a potential workaround if something goes wrong.

 Note: this is still early days for Flyde, therefore issues running Flyde locally are expected.
 Please ping us on Discord at [flyde.dev/discord](https://www.flyde.dev/discord) if you need help.
 Any question or issue you have is valuable to us and will help us document the process better.

 ### Creating a branch